davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 ``` Bash
 warning: unnecessary parentheses around `if` condition
 ```
-Remove the parentheses and now upon receiving a status code that isn't `200`
+Remove the parentheses and now upon receiving a status code that isn't `200` it should return an error.
 ``` Bash
 Error: Server responded with: 404 Not Found
 ```